Switchback Travel (Jason Hummel)

 Carbon Fiber

-It’s worth noting that only one of our backcountry picks (the Salomon MTN Carbon S3) is made exclusively with carbon fiber, and most mix in aluminum either at the top or bottom of the shaft for increased durability.
+It’s worth noting that only one of our backcountry picks (the Salomon MTN Carbon S3) is made exclusively with carbon fiber—most mix in aluminum either at the top or bottom of the shaft for increased durability.
 While skiing off-piste, it’s common to encounter obstacles like rocks and trees, which means your poles have to be able to withstand significant impacts.
-Resort-focused models, on the other hand, can get away with using all-carbon constructions because inbounds use typically is a bit easier on your gear (there are of course exceptions).
-Again, carbon is undoubtedly the lightest option, but make sure to weigh the durability part of the equation too, and especially if most of your riding is done off-piste.
+Resort-focused models, on the other hand, can get away with using all-carbon constructions because inbounds use is typically a bit easier on your gear (there are, of course, exceptions).
+Again, carbon is undoubtedly the lightest option, but make sure to consider the durability part of the equation, too, especially if most of your riding is done off-piste.

 Bamboo